 U.S. and allied defense industry leaders recognize that a digital transformation of the military is critical to maintaining a decisive advantage over adversaries who are trying to win the information race.
-The victors of future wars will gather and secure trusted information while denying it to the enemy.
+The victors of future wars will gather and secure trusted information while denying it to the enemy. military exercises

 Adversaries know this and many are spending more on systems that deny information than on building bigger arsenals.
 That’s why the U.S. and its allies must invest in game-changing multifunction mission systems that can sense, interpret and understand information in the battle space faster than an adversary.
 To help develop and learn how to fight these systems across domains, military exercises are playing a more important role than ever.
 In fact, these exercises provide an important backdrop for trials and experimentation and help establish a clear understanding of requirements.